Helsinki-NLP/LSDC-morph/tagging/README.md

 # LSDC-morph

 This dataset contains PoS tagged and morphologically annotated data in Low Saxon dialects from two time periods: 1800-1939 and 1980-2022.
-Around 900 sentences were annoated manually, the remainder automatically, with an accuary of 92% for PoS tags and 83% for morphological features based on a held-out testset.
+Around 900 sentences were annoated manually, the remainder automatically, with an accuracy of 92% for PoS tags and 83% for morphological features based on a held-out testset.
 In our annotation, we follow the CoNLL-U format.

 ## Content